Presented to the members of the Buddha Center on Saturday, October 11, 2014.

 - This sutta also contains important teachings on the one refuge, in which the Buddha equates dhamma with self-knowledge or “mindfulness”; meditation on the body, feelings, mind, and mind-objects; overcoming the power of Mara through the accumulation of merit; the Road to Power, consisting of the concentration of intention, energy, consciousness, and investigation accompanied by an effort of will; and metta meditation.

 - Thus, each Buddha appears at the nadir of the descending arc of human civilization, and proclaims the dharma, which triggers an ascending arc, which expands, peaks, and reverses course into a new descending arc, and so forth.
-However, the picture that emerges in the suttas differs somewhat.
-The ascending and descending arcs occur themselves; the ascending arc is triggered rather by an interval of destruction; golden ages and pratyekabuddhas arise of themselves, without any reference to dharma; and a Buddha can appear at any point in this process, or even not appear at all.
-Yet those universes in which dharma never manifests still experience ascending and descending arcs.
+This also appears to be the view of the Lotus Sutra.
+However, the picture that emerges in the Pali suttas differs somewhat.
+The ascending and descending arcs occur by themselves; the ascending arc is triggered rather by an interval of destruction; golden ages and pratyekabuddhas arise of themselves, without any reference to dharma; and a Buddha can appear at any point in this process, or even not appear at all.
+Yet those universes in which dharma never manifests still experience ascending and descending arcs as well as pratyekabuddhas.

 “Amit Abha Fifth Buddha Bahaullah” (accessed 2014, Oct.
 6). http://www.bahaifaith.net/world-religions/buddhism/amit-abha-fifth-buddha-bahaullah.